 mutool or many others, but it seems somewhat harder on phones.
 No matter: for many of us, every operating system these days seems to be used primarily to launch another cross-platform operating system: the web browser.

-To use this tool, upload a PDF file above, enter a specification of what pages you want extracted, then click on "Done".
+To use this tool, drop a PDF file above, enter a specification of what pages you want extracted, then click on "Done".
 Then you can click on the link to download a new PDF file with reordered pages.

 To get a single page, use the page number, e.g. for page 3 use "3".